 Why do people hate and fear fat bodies?

 Weight stigma — also known as fatphobia, fatmisia, anti-fatness and fat hatred — ties into threads of power and profit going back centuries.
-Let’s look at one of the factors: Toxic masculinity and sexism.
+Let’s look at one of the factors: The just world fallacy.

 I believe that people in large bodies deserve the same rights and dignity as every other human.
 In my weekly newsletter the Body Liberation Guide, we dive deeper into body image, power, oppression, the beauty of fat bodies, what health looks like at every size, and what you can do personally to help end weight stigma.